-• Descriptive Epidemiology
+Descriptive Epidemiology

-- Number of Laboratory confirmed cases: 3 - Alive and dead: 0 death and 3 cases alive - Case characteristics (age, sex, and occupation): The persons affected are a married Romanian couple (a 35 year-old male and 25 year-old female) from Madrid, Spain.
-The new case is 61-year-old male from Germany. - Time trends: The couple were tested on 11 March 2020 and confirmed on 13 March 2020.
-The new case was tested on 17 March 2020 and confirmed on 19 March 2020.
-All specimens were tested at NICD in South Africa. - Clinical description: - The couple were taken to a local private doctor on 11 March 2020 with a history cough and fever for the male and fever only for the female. - The new case presented at private hospital on 17 March 2020 with complaints of fever, chills and body pains
+- Number of Laboratory confirmed cases: 4; 1 probable case - Alive and dead: 0 death and 4 cases alive - Case characteristics (age, sex, and occupation): First two confirmed cases are a married Romanian couple (a 35 year-old male and 25 year-old female) from Madrid, Spain.
+The third case was a 61-year-old male from Germany.
+The fourth (latest) case is a 19-year-old male.
+A close contact of the third case, a probable case, is 69 years old male from Germany. - Time trends: The couple were tested on 11 March 2020 and confirmed on 13 March 2020.
+The third case was tested on 17 March 2020 and confirmed on 19 March 2020.
+The fourth case was tested on the 19 and confirmed on 23rd March 2020.
+All specimens were tested at in South Africa, send by Path Care.

+Clinical description:

+- The couple were taken to a local private doctor on 11 March 2020 with a history of cough and fever for the husband and fever only for the wife. - The third case presented at private hospital on 17 March 2020 with complaints of fever, chills and body pains - The fourth case presented at a private hospital on the 19th of March with complains of cough, sore throat, and diarrhoea. - The probable case has been in self-quarantine at a farm since 19 March 2020